ivborrezo/shoping-list-monolith/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'es.ivborrezo.shoping-list-monolith' is invalid and this project uses 'es.ivborrezo.shopinglistmonolith' instead.
+* The original package name 'es.ivborrezo.shopping-list-monolith' is invalid and this project uses 'es.ivborrezo.shoppinglistmonolith' instead.

 # Getting Started